 Next came the support trenches, where soldiers would retreat after a prolonged stay on the front lines.
 And then, of course, there were the passages that connected them, the new additions, and multiple levels to navigate.

-WW1 photos of the Somme battlefield, the site of one of the bloodiest engagements in human history, show a twisting warren of trenches that turn every few yards.
+World War I photos of the Somme battlefield, the site of one of the bloodiest engagements in human history, show a twisting warren of trenches that turn every few yards.
 In the chaos of the fighting, with mustard gas drifting overhead and the roar of gunfire all around, many soldiers reported having lost their way entirely.

-Trench Conditions During The Great War
+The Unprecedented Battle Conditions Of The Great War

 The photos of World War I also document the realities of trench conditions.
 The ditches were deeply unsanitary.
 Rats were always on the prowl, eating away at provisions and sleeping soldiers alike.
 Together with the lice, they spread diseases like trench fever, a painful illness that struck suddenly and could cripple a soldier for a month or more.